andela-stuff/andela-teams/README.md

 ## Technology Stack

-To see the technology stack utilized by this project checkout [Technology Stack](https://github.com/andela-stuff/andela-teams-core/wiki/Technology-Stack).
+To see the technology stack utilized by this project checkout [Technology Stack](https://github.com/andela-stuff/andela-teams/wiki/Technology-Stack).

-## Third Party Integrations

-To see how this project integrates with third party APIs checkout [Third Party Integrations](https://github.com/andela-stuff/andela-teams-core/wiki/Third-Party-Integrations).

 ## Usage